tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ### Exfiltration

-Ok if you have a successful spray or are able to find a valid account and credentials through any other mean, you want to exfiltrate some data potentially.
-This is where the exfiltration module comes handy.
+Ok if your spraying was successful or are able to find a valid account and credentials through any other mean, you want to exfiltrate some data potentially.
+This is where the exfiltration module comes handy. <br />

 It offers several features including:
 - Extracting info from the AAD tenant of the user, using Graph API
 - Extracting Teams chats, contacts and files through the Teams API
 - Extract cookies and authentication tokens from an exfiltrated Teams database